 Making money with an affiliate program is about managing both income and costs.
 An affiliate manager earning £5,000 a day may have a higher cost of acquisition than a lower-level affiliate earning £500 a day or someone who earns £500 in a month but has no cost to earn that income.

 So what is important is not how much you earn, but how much you make after your costs are taken into account.

 When you become an affiliate, you ultimately have to reconcile your expectations with your acquisition potential.
 Whether you focus your ads on AdWords or Facebook Ads to promote your seller’s product, the money you invest in these ads is inextricably linked to the money you receive from referrals and sales.
 The type of work you do and how much you want to do depends on your business model and affiliate marketing goals in general, as well as your target market.

-It seems that every year in the world of digital marketing, people mention that some of the most popular tactics and strategies, such as social media campaigns, are outdated.
+It seems that every year in the world of digital marketing, people mention that some of the most popular tactics and strategies, such as generic search engine campaigns, are outdated.
 Everything is indeed evolving and some tactics work – because they work!
 But the test of time is a very good way to measure the effectiveness of a strategy.
 If something has been around for a long time, it will probably bring good results for the near future.